readium/readium-css/docs/CSS16-internationalization.md

 Occasionally, when an app does support a language, it can put some constraints on authors, as there is no other way to make sure the publication will be handled well otherwise e.g. specifying the `Hans` or `Hant` script for Chinese (`zh`).

+We can’t overemphasize the importance of the internationalization process though, as the 24 languages we added extend support to 3,049,150,507 speakers, from the 1,150 people speaking Western Canadian Inuktitut, to the 1,200,000,000 speaking Chinese.
+In total, we can cover the needs of 5,262,900,507 speakers.
+Credit where credit is due, this wouldn’t have been possible if Operating Systems and browsers didn’t tackle this process upstream, added fonts for those languages and improved support in rendering engines.

 ## Resources

 - [W3C Internationalization Working Group Home Page](https://www.w3.org/International/core/Overview)